 What is an Advisory Opinion of the International Court of Justice (ICJ)?

-An advisory opinion is legal advice provided to the United Nations or a specialized agency by the International Court of Justice, in accordance with Article 96 of the UN Charter.
+An advisory opinion is legal advice provided to the UN or a specialized agency by the International Court of Justice (ICJ), in accordance with Article 96 of the UN Charter.

 Chapter IV, Articles 65-68 of the Statute of the ICJ and Part IV, Articles 102-109 of the Rules of Court concern advisory opinions.

-The ICJ website lists organs currently authorized to request advisory opinions.
+The ICJ website lists organs currently authorized to request advisory opinions and indicates which organs have requested advisory opinions in the past.

 In general, advisory opinions are not binding, but may inform the development of international law.
 According to the ICJ website, advisory opinions: